Superstrong approximation for monodromy groups: Speculations: non-abelian superstrong approximation

 If $G$ is a finite group, then $\Epi(F^n,G)$ is precisely the set of $n$-element generating sets $(g_1, \ldots, g_n)$ of $G$.
 The {\em product replacement algorithm} of Leedham-Green and Soicher is a random walk on this set, which proceeds as follows: choose distinct $i,j$ in $1..n$ at random, and then multiply $g_i$ either on the left or right (chosen by coinflip) by $g_j$ or $g_j^{-1}$ (also chosen by coinflip.)

 This random walk appears in practice to converge extremely quickly to the uniform distibution on generating $n$-tuples, making it an effective way to generate random elements in a group without having to enumerate the entire group.
+In fact, the product replacement algorithm is known to converge to uniform distribution in polynomial time when $n$ is allowed to grow (slowly) with $|G|$, by a result of Pak~\cite{pak:prapoly}.
+In the present paper we will concentrate mostly on the case where $n$ is fixed and $G$ changes.

 The product replacement graph is in fact a Cayley-Schreier graph for the permutation action \beq A^+ \ra \Sym(\Epi(F^n,G)) \eeq where $A^+$ is a subgroup of $\Aut(F_n)$ of index $2$, generated by automorphisms corresponding to the $4n(n-1)$ operations of the product replacement algorithm.
 (We will casually fail to distinguish between $\Aut(F_2)$ and its finite-index subgroup $A^+$ in what follows.)
 The rapid convergence of the random walk naturally suggests the question: are these graphs expanders?
 In other words, if $G_1,G_2,\ldots$ is a sequence of finite groups, we may ask: